vita-mojo/typeorm-seed/readme.md

 ### Adding seed files
 Seed files should be added at ```src/data/seeds/<seedFile>.ts```.
 Base path will be configurable in the future.

-Examples can be found in [Tenant Service](https://bitbucket.org/vitamojo/tenant-service/src/master/src/data/seeds/)
+Examples of seed files will be added later.

 ### Additional functionality
 #### Seed factory manager